-這是一張有關標題為 Ubuntu Server 24.04 Installation and Configuration Guide 的圖片
+這是一張有關標題為 Ubuntu Server 24.04: Installation, Partitioning, and Network Configuration 的圖片

 Introduction